-Grade Grade Related Criteria for Submitted Work Grade Neraled Griteria for Submitted Work Range F " 1 1 1 " " 1 1 1 0 0 0 0 0 0 0 0 0 0 0 90+ - Exceptional work, exceeding the criteria listed for 80+.
-First Class - A wide range of types of field observations will be included (photographs, Honours sketch-maps, video, etc.). - The operationalising of research ideas will be somewhat original and may even include novel forms of data. - The field-work will show accuracy and flexibility. - The field-work may be exceptional in its density and comprehensiveness. - The writing-up of the field-work will be accurate and may even be imaginative. - Findings based on field-work will perhaps be integrated with data derived from other sources (e.g. official statistics or online archives).
+Cuada Cuada Balatad Cuitavia fau Culomittad Maula Grade Grade Related Criteria for Submitted Work Range 90+ - Exceptional work, exceeding the criteria listed for 80+.
+First Class - A wide range of types of field observations will be included (photographs, Honours sketch-maps, video, etc.). - The operationalising of research ideas will be somewhat original and may even include novel forms of data. - The field-work will show accuracy and flexibility. - The field-work may be exceptional in its density and comprehensiveness.
+The writing-up of the field-work will be accurate and may even be imaginative. - Findings based on field-work will perhaps be integrated with data derived from other sources (e.g. official statistics or online archives).
 The data will be presented precisely and this may include relevant graphical, cartographic or statistical elements. - The findings may be of sufficient quality as to suggest that they would be worth publishing as an original contribution to knowledge.
 The strengths and limitations of the fieldwork will be described in ways that suggest novel approaches for future work. - The implications of the research findings will be explicated with reference to both existing published work and to the broader theoretical issues of the field.
 80-89 - Excellent to exceptional work, exceeding the criteria listed for 70+.
-First Class - Probably contains some elements worthy of consideration for publication.
-Honours - A wide range of field-research methods, all properly explained. - Careful operationalising of theoretical ideas so that it is clear how field- based observations can be relevant for evaluating claims made in published works. published works.
+First Class · Honours - Probably contains some elements worthy of consideration for publication.
+Tionouis - A wide range of field-research methods, all properly explained. - Careful operationalising of theoretical ideas so that it is clear how field- based observations can be relevant for evaluating claims made in published works.